-- (f) Wall signs shall be located only on the façade(s) which are immediately external to the use being advertised. - (g) At a minimum, a wall sign may be 30 square feet in size.
-The square footage may be increased to a size which is equal to 2 (two) square feet per 1 (one) linear foot of the building's primary façade, up to the maximum sizes set forth in the chart below, whichever is smaller.
+- (c) Projecting signs shall have a maximum height of 20 feet and a maximum area of 40 square feet. - (d) Wall and projecting signs may project from the building up to two (2) feet. - (d)(e) No wall, canopy or projecting sign shall extend above the parapet wall or any roofline. - (e)(f) Wall, canopy, or Pprojecting Ssigns are prohibited in residential districts. - (g) Wall, canopy or projecting signs must be located on the façade(s) of a building. - (h) Wall, canopy, or projecting signs shall be located only on the façade(s) which are immediately external to the use being advertised. - (i) At a minimum, a wall sign may be 30 square feet in size.
+The square footage may be increased to a size which is equal to 2 (two) square feet per 1 (one) linear foot of the building's primary façade, up to the maximum sizes set forth in the chart below, whichever is smaller. - (j) The size and number of wall signs allowed is dependent upon the size of the space to which they relate as follows: